 Laski was thus concerned in Reflections on the Revolution of Our Time to present (slipping into gendered vocabulary typical of the period) ‘less the description of a possible pattern of international government than the analysis of the central conditions without which, as I think, the idea of international government is no more than a conceptual toy with which men may play’.
 There would need to be an economics of plenty and crucially the use of the favourable moment to begin the process of organisation.
 Although, however, humans had common ends, ‘at every step, the methods those ends require are in conflict with powerful vested interests which do not easily consent to abdicate’.
 He was thus still acutely aware that the problems of implementing a functionalist scheme in international relations would be immense, especially if the purpose was to ensure that decision-making at the different levels was to be genuinely accountable to the citizens affected.
 He came, nevertheless, to believe that war-time unity amongst the allied states offered a temporary opportunity for policy makers to accept, rationally, that the capitalist system was in terminal decline.
 Revolution by consent was, thus, still for him possible.
 There was no guarantee of success, especially given that the democratic organisation which was needed to make international government accountable and effective would be opposed by counter revolutionary force.
 ‘For’, he stressed, ‘the purpose of democracy is to enlarge the number of those who share in the benefits of available welfare by enlarging the number of those to whom the rulers of society are responsible’.
 He was aware that this would be anathema to the vested interests whose influence over those rulers would not easily be broken.

 Laski was aware of the immensity of the obstacles to the implementation of the programme, but expressed hope during the war-years that those in power would see the need to cooperate in peaceful evolutionary change and thus to save what they could of the old arrangements.
 ‘Such a programme as this’, he suggested in his essay ‘The Need for A European Revolution’ in 1941, ‘would begin, peacefully, the readjustment of the relations of production to the forces of production.’
 He conceded that he was not confident the programme would prove acceptable.
 It is perhaps not too unfair to say that this position had amounted to clutching at straws.
 The temporary opportunity, if in fact real, soon expired untaken.
 Nevertheless, undaunted in the post-war era, he continued to consider the prospects for a functionalist new world order.
 If he had been too hopeful that those in power would, as he saw it, see reason in the situation of the war, perhaps his internationalist socialism and functionalism still raised some enquires regarding international organization the significance of which transcended the particular circumstances of the Second World War.
 He continued to hint at the changes that should be attempted, and at why federalism was unsuitable, but without offering detailed analysis.

+Laski and the socialist federalists